Qualified and nonqualified annuities

 In essence, then, the products are the same.
 It is the placement in or out of a retirement plan (and the resulting tax treatment) that distinguishes one from the other.

-As noted, contributions to a qualified annuity are deductible to the individual or employer (and/or excludable from the income of the individual) at the time of contribution, as would be any tax-advantaged retirement plan investment.
+As noted, contributions to a qualified annuity may be deductible to the individual or employer (and/or excludable from the income of the individual) at the time of contribution.
 When an annuity is in a retirement plan, the rules of the plan govern all tax matters.
 Specifically, the special tax-deferral advantages of annuities, and the unique tax penalties and tax treatment of annuities at distribution, are superseded when used in a retirement plan by the tax rules governing all investments in such plans.
-It is for this reason that many financial advisors question the use of deferred annuities in retirement plans.

-Note: Although it is true that the tax-deferral advantage of annuities is redundant in a qualified plan, annuity products may offer other features, such as a guaranteed death benefit, that may make them a viable investment option for a portion of a qualified plan portfolio.
+Note: Although it is true that the tax-deferral advantage of annuities is redundant in a qualified plan, annuity products may offer other features, such as a guaranteed death benefit and income for life, that may make them a viable investment option for a portion of a qualified plan portfolio.

 The rules for nonqualified annuities are different in many respects, because these products are purchased with after-tax money.